h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 ![reset](assets/reset.jpg)

 So far, we have verified that **PAY_1**, as suggested by few surrogate models, is the top feature determining predictions.
-From general empirical observation, we would say that it's acceptable to have a feature such as  **PAY_1** be among the top three drivers of predictions.
+From a general empirical observation, we would say that it's acceptable to have a feature such as  **PAY_1** be among the top three drivers of predictions.
 Now let's see what exactly then is generating the bias in our model that made use of all columns under the assumption that we have no clue that certain features can lead to unfairness.
 Once again, we are doing this to see the process one can take to identify a feature as unfair when it is not obvious that a feature might lead to unfairness.

 ## Task 6: Sensitivity Analysis Part 2: Checking for Bias